polleverywhere/docker_ruby/README.md

 ## Build

 We use a `Makefile` to build Ruby versions using a builder image.
-The builder image is based on `polleverywhere/ruby-build` and uses https://github.com/sstephenson/ruby-build to build the Ruby binaries, tar them up, and then copy them out of the image.
-We then add these rubies to a base `ubuntu-debootstrap` image so we don't have all the build tools left around.
+We then add these rubies to a `mini/base` image so we don't have all the build tools left around.

 To build the images you can run: